Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

 11. Cooperate in research and doctoral training with domestic and foreign scientific and training institutions in accordance with the regulations of the State and of Hanoi National University.
-12. Publicly announce on the training unit\'s website: Documents specifying admission, training programs, curriculum, teaching plans, training organization; annual admission plans and quotas for approved training majors/specializations; annual list of admitted,
+12. Publicly announce on the training unit's website: Documents specifying admission, training programs, curriculum, teaching plans, training organization; annual admission plans and quotas for approved training majors/specializations; annual list of admitted,